 We demonstrated that lemurs preferentially form social relationships with knowledgeable group members who successfully learn and use novel information.
 We compared individual lemurs' social relationships and position in social networks before and after a task-learning experiment.
 The lemurs who were frequently observed while solving the task received more affiliative behaviors and became more socially central than they were before the experiment started.
 Our Current Biology paper titled "Knowledgeable lemurs become more central in social networks" was featured in a dispatch by Andy Whiten, and by Princeton University, Current Biology, Princeton Alumni Weekly, IFL Science, SciShow, Geek.com, La VanGuardia, The Wildlife Society, and BBC Wildlife.

 As part of my Ph.D. research, I worked with ravens (Corvus corax) to investigate how social relationships influence learning and information transmission in raven groups.
 In collaboration with Drs.
-Christine Schwab and Thomas Bugnyar from the University of Vienna in Austria, and Dr. Will Hoppitt from the University of Leeds in UK, we tested the role of different social relationships in information transmission.
-We constructed networks from affiliative interactions (e.g. preening), aggressive interactions, and close physical proximity.
+Christine Schwab and Thomas Bugnyar from the University of Vienna in Austria, and Dr. Will Hoppitt from the University of Leeds in UK, we constructed networks from affiliative interactions (e.g. preening), aggressive interactions, and close physical proximity.
 We then tracked the spread of novel information (how to open a box to access a food reward).
 Ravens selectively observed and learned from the group members with whom they shared strong social bonds.
 Our paper "Social networks predict selective observation and information spread in ravens" was published in Royal Society Open Science, and was featured in University of Vienna news (German, English), derStandard, Neue Zürcher Zeitung, Wiener Zeitung, LeScienze, Washington Post, and also in the cover of Royal Society Open Science.